Impact

 Risk and Exploitability

-Based on the description, it is inferred that the flaw requires user interaction with a malicious page and that the potential for remote code execution exists.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, indicating no documented public exploitation to date.
-Because of the user‑interaction prerequisite, the risk is moderate to high if an attacker can influence a user to activate the required gestures.
+Based on the description, the flaw requires user interaction with a malicious page and has the potential for remote code execution.
+The EPSS score of < 1% indicates a very low but nonzero likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog, showing no documented public exploitation to date.
+The CVSS score of 8.8 reflects a high severity.
+Because of the user‑interaction prerequisite, the risk remains moderate to high if an attacker can influence a user to perform the required gestures.

 OpenCVE Enrichment